 This book clearly stands out from other traditional business novels.
-It teaches you to control your life and deeply analyze emerging problems, it introduces readers to the theory of limitations, and it talks about love and risk.
-The author’s non-standard thinking has made the book “The Goal” a real tutorial in the search for common sense and a rational approach to life.
+It teaches you to control your life and deeply analyze emerging problems.
+It introduces readers to the theory of limitations and talks about love and risk.
+The author’s non-standard thinking has made the book “The Goal” a real tutorial in searching for common sense and a rational approach to life.

 Book: Management Challenges for the 21st Century

 This book from the management guru can be used as a kind of bible for experienced managers and beginners alike.
 The book, along with its many practical tips, gives global forecasts regarding the development of the world economy and humanity in general.
 “Management Tasks in the 21st Century” is not a dry theory but an active call to action.
 It is preparation for the implementation of new tasks and the solution to urgent problems.

 This fantastic book is worth reading to help you understand that not one book, regardless of whether it’s the very best book on business and entrepreneurship, will solve your problems.
 Instead, the key to success is what the author of the bestseller, which has a circulation of more than 10 million copies, sees in successful companies: the understanding of responsibility, in what is right, in constructive thinking, and unexpected and bold decisions.

 Book: Steve Jobs

 Author: Walter Isaacson

 The biography of Steve Jobs was not only a sales hit but a mega-bestseller.
 It is based on many conversations with the creator of Apple himself, along with his relatives, friends and enemies, well-wishers, and competitors.
 The life story of Steve Jobs is exciting and instructive, surprising, and more importantly, it inspires and makes you think, adapt, and fight.

 Business from scratch.
 Top 3 books